WLAN-Pi/developers/GIT_WORKFLOW.md

 ### Branch

 A branch is an independent line of development.
 The default branch is typically called `main` or `master`.
-Our default branch is `main`.
-Some WLAN Pi repositories have two permanent branches `main` and `dev`.
+For most WLAN Pi repositories the default is `main`; a few active repos use `dev` as the default integration branch and keep `main` for stable releases (see [Repository Reference](REPOS.md)).

 WLAN Pi uses:
 - `main`: Stable, production-ready code